Manhattan University: Academics

 Classes operate on a semester schedule.
 The first semester begins in late August and runs to December.
 The second semester begins in mid-January and runs to mid-May.
 Winter intersession and summer courses are also offered, but not required.

-The institution offers a number of pre-professional programs such as pre-dental, pre-law, pre-medical, pre-physical therapy, and pre-veterinary; and graduate programs in mathematics, education, engineering and business.
+The institution offers a number of pre-professional programs such as pre-dental, pre-law, pre-medical, pre-physical therapy, and pre-veterinary; and graduate programs in computer science, education, engineering, business, and counseling.
 The graduate School of Engineering allows students studying engineering as an undergraduate the opportunity to continue on to get their master's degree without having to switch institutions, as is the case at colleges with a 3 + 2 engineering program.
 The B.S.
 Business / Masters of Business Administration Program offers students an option to complete a five-year multiple award program.
 The successful completion of the five-year program leads to two awards: a B.S. in business (in one of six majors) and an MBA.

-Manhattan University contains chapters of various honor societies as Phi Beta Kappa, Sigma Xi and Tau Beta Pi, Pi Mu Epsilon, a national mathematics honor society.
-A newly established chapter of Lambda Pi Eta communication honorary has also been added, as well as Kappa Alpha Omicron an interdisciplinary environmental science and studies honorary.
-Manhattan participates in the Consortium of Liberal Arts Colleges and in the New York Cluster of seven colleges and universities supported by the Pew Charitable Trusts for undergraduate science education.
+Manhattan University contains chapters of numerous honor societies, including Phi Beta Kappa, Sigma Xi, Tau Beta Pi, Pi Mu Epsilon, and Lambda Pi Eta.
+Manhattan participates in the Consortium of Liberal Arts Colleges.